 If you’re struggling with a chronic sleep disorder or a new, unwelcome change to your sleeping pattern, there are interventions you can employ without resorting to Ambien or benzodiazepines.
 Even if you are currently taking sleep medications, the following sleep recommendations can help you too.

 Supplements have been used for millennia to promote sound sleep.
 Employing the recommendations of this article will influence your body’s ability to sleep, but some individuals feel assurance with more natural sleep aid backups.
-Nedley Health recommends the following: Melatonin 5-HTP, Somnapure, Cortisol Manager, Lavela.
-Call our office for several other supplements not yet on our online store.
+Nedley Health recommends the following: Sleep Balance, Melatonin 5-HTP, Somnapure, Cortisol Manager, and Lavela.

 Some individuals find contrast showers (hydrotherapy) before bed help promote relaxation and deeper sleep.
 While hydrotherapy can induce sleepiness in some, it can cause wakefulness in others.
 Experiment then use this modality at the time of day it promotes the desired effect.
-Learn how to do a contrast shower here.
+Learn how to do a contrast shower.

 If you struggle with sleeping too much or too little, avoid naps altogether.
 However, if you must nap, do so for no more than 15 minutes before noon.
 Afternoon siestas and daytime naps, while they may temporarily meet your sleep needs and improve some aspects of performance during the day, are associated with disrupting circadian rhythm and nocturnal sleep quality. [v]